Realm of the Mad God: Development

 The game has been receiving updates "every few weeks" since its release, with additions including "dungeons, new character classes, hundreds of items and monsters, bank space, pets, clothing, guilds" and more.

 On February 20, 2012, the game was made available on digital distribution platform Steam.

 After a year of post-release game development, Wild Shadow Studios were acquired by Kabam in June 2012, with part of the deal being that Spry Fox sold their stake in the game to Kabam.
 Wild Shadow co-founders Alex Carobus and Rob Shillingsburg both left to pursue other opportunities after the acquisition, while Wild Shadow employee Willem Rosenthal stayed on the development team through the transition until June 2013.
-Spryfox went on to develop Steambirds Alliance as a spiritual successor.
+Spry Fox went on to develop Steambirds Alliance as a spiritual successor.

 On June 23, 2016, Kabam announced that they would be transferring Realm of the Mad God to DECA Games on July 15.

 On June 12, 2018, DECA Games revealed that development for a Unity version of the client had begun.
 A trailer for this was released on December 13, 2019, and revealed the Unity version would be named Realm of the Mad God Exalt.
 A closed beta for the new client started on the March 19, 2020, given to Supporters of the game who had gotten to Supporter rank 2.
 On April 15, 2020, the open beta client was released.
 On July 22, 2020, the Unity client was officially released and became the default method of playing the game.
 The Flash client was discontinued on September 23, 2020, and remained playable until then.